 \section{Introduction}

 A way to approach the search for quantum gravity in recent years has been by analyzing its possible effects as modifications to classical gravitational predictions in experimentally accessible regimes below the Planck energy scale, in what is known as phenomenology of quantum gravity.
-As thermodynamics has become an extremely useful tool in gravitational studies, a few years ago a model-independent and theory-agnostic approach to the phenomenology of quantum gravity from spacetime thermodynamics was proposed in Ref.~\cite{Alonso-Serrano:2020dcz}.
+As thermodynamics has become an extremely useful tool in gravitational studies, an approach to quantum gravity phenomenology based on spacetime thermodynamics has been proposed in Ref.~\cite{Alonso-Serrano:2020dcz}.
 This approach is based on a generalization of Jacobson's derivation of the Einstein field equations from spacetime thermodynamics \cite{Jacobson:1995ab,Jacobson:2003wv,Eling:2006aw}.
 The generalization is performed by introducing in the thermodynamics input data an extra contribution to the gravitational entropy arising from quantum gravity corrections, which may potentially play a role also below the Planck energy scale.
-Different approaches to quantum gravity predict logarithmic corrections to the Bekenstein entropy \cite{Kaul:2000kf,Carlip:2000nv,Meissner:2004ju,Sen:2012dw} (as well as to the entanglement entropy), providing then the basis for a phenomenological approach with the desired universality.
+Different approaches to quantum gravity predict logarithmic corrections to the Bekenstein entropy \cite{Kaul:2000kf,Carlip:2000nv,Meissner:2004ju,Sen:2012dw} (as well as to the entanglement entropy), which provide the motivation for this approach.
 This results in a modification to the Einstein field equations including quantum corrections.
 Interestingly, the resulting field equations are traceless, as in unimodular gravity (for unimodular gravity, see Refs.~\cite{Ellis:2010uc,Carballo-Rubio:2022ofy,Bengochea:2023dep} and references therein).
 Previous work analyzed the dynamics of cosmological spacetimes in this theory, showing that there are significant deviations from standard cosmology at early times \cite{Alonso-Serrano:2020dcz,Alonso-Serrano:2022nmb, deCesare:2023fbq, Alonso-Serrano:2023xwr}.

 In this work, we perform a full analysis of vacuum, static, spherically symmetric solutions in the theory at hand and examine possible deviations from general relativity.
 In particular, we show that the Birkhoff theorem does not hold in this theory, due to the branching of the solution space.
 The dynamics of perturbations around such backgrounds is also analyzed in full detail.